UK tech experts · info@vividrepairs.co.uk

 Gawfolk 34" Ultrawide Gaming Monitor (180Hz, UWQHD) Review UK 2026

-Ultrawide gaming transforms how you experience open-world games, and this 34-inch UWQHD display delivers that immersion for £179.
-The 21:9 aspect ratio gives you 3440×1440 pixels, which is the sweet spot for ultrawide gaming.
+Ultrawide gaming transforms how you experience open-world games, and this 34-inch UWQHD display delivers that immersion.
+The 21:9 aspect ratio gives you 3440x1440 pixels, which is the sweet spot for ultrawide gaming.
 You get extra peripheral vision in first-person games and more workspace for productivity.

 The 180Hz refresh rate makes this the faster of the two 34-inch Gawfolk ultrawides, and that 1ms response time is noticeably quicker than the 4ms on the cheaper model.
 If you play competitive games or fast-paced shooters, that difference matters.
-I tested both side-by-side in Apex Legends, and motion clarity is cleaner on this 180Hz variant.
+In Apex Legends, motion clarity is cleaner on this 180Hz variant.

 Adaptive sync works smoothly with both AMD and NVIDIA cards, keeping frame pacing consistent when your GPU can't quite hit 180fps.
 The panel quality is solid for a VA display, with good contrast and deep blacks that make HDR-lite content look punchy.
 Colour accuracy is decent but not IPS-level, expect slight oversaturation in reds.

 This is one of the best gawfolk monitors for immersive gaming without breaking the bank.
 Racing games, flight sims, and open-world RPGs all benefit massively from that extra horizontal space.
-Just make sure your GPU can handle 3440×1440, it’s 34% more pixels than standard 1440p.
-Check our full Gawfolk 34″ Ultrawide Gaming Monitor review for game-specific performance testing.
+Just make sure your GPU can handle 3440x1440, it's 34% more pixels than standard 1440p.
+Check our full Gawfolk 34" Ultrawide Gaming Monitor reviewfor game-specific performance details.

 Pros